 - Risks & resolution methods

-- Regulatory procedure
+- Regulatory procedures

-according to objectives and available data, what is the best procedure, route, and type of application:- SFDA registration route
+According to objectives and available data, what is the applicable procedure:- New or generic drug registration

-- GHC central registration
+- Priority registration

 - SFDA verification and abridged registration